GiorgosAthanasopoulos/Skip-or-Play-Liked-Songs/README.md

 # Skip or Play Liked Songs

-**NOTE**: (Working Fork)This Extensions Skips or Plays Liked Songs only.Fork of Tetrax-10/Spicetify-Extensions/Skip-or-Play-Liked-Songs.
+**NOTE**: (Working Fork)This Extension Skips or Plays Liked Songs only.Fork of Tetrax-10/Spicetify-Extensions/Skip-or-Play-Liked-Songs.

 Original extension in unmaintained/not-functional and archived, so I forked to bring it back to life.